Former Wichita State Standout Brings Five Years of Coaching Experience to Colonials' Teams

 GW vs. St. John's (4.06.2013) photo by Nick Wass

-Reaching the A-10 Championship title match for the fourth straight year, GW capped the 2012-13 season with a No. 73 national ranking for the first time in Coach Munoz's tenure after peaking as high as No. 45 during the spring.
-Additionally, Coach Munoz saw junior Nikita Fomin wrap his first season with the Colonials as the No. 100 singles player in the nation.
+During 2012-13, GW reached the A-10 Championship title match for the fourth straight year and finished the season with a No. 73 national ranking for the first time in Coach Munoz's tenure after peaking as high as No. 45.
+Additionally, Coach Munoz saw Fomin wrap his first season with the Colonials as the No. 100 singles player in the nation.
 Throughout GW's demanding 24-match schedule in which it faced nine nationally ranked opponents, the squad earned upset victories over four top-70 programs and closed the year having reached the 17-win plateau for the second straight season.
-Freshman Danil Zelenkov earned the Colonials' second straight A-10 Rookie Performer of the Year award after Francisco Dias became the first-ever A-10 men's tennis student-athlete to earn the distinction as both the conference's Most Outstanding Performer and Most Outstanding Rookie Performer following the 2011-12 season.
+Freshman Danil Zelenkov earned the Colonials' second straight A-10 Rookie Performer of the Year award after Dias became the first-ever A-10 men's tennis student-athlete to earn the distinction as both the conference's Most Outstanding Performer and Most Outstanding Rookie Performer following the 2011-12 season.

 During his fifth season at the helm in 2011, Coach Munoz guided the team to its first Atlantic 10 Championship since 1979, while also helping the Colonials to their first-ever appearance at the NCAA Men's Tennis Championship.

-Under his vision, Coach Munoz has had 30 student-athletes named to Atlantic 10 All-Conference Teams, while four were named Atlantic 10 Rookie Performer of the Year.
-Matching its excellence on the court, his squad has been awarded with GW's Men's Team Academic Excellence Award four times and the ITA All-Academic Team honors five times, while he also coached two ESPN the Magazine Academic All-District II student-athletes.
+Under his vision, Coach Munoz has had 38 student-athletes named to Atlantic 10 All-Conference Teams, while four were named Atlantic 10 Performer of the Year and four were tabbed A-10 Rookie Performer of the Year.
+Matching its excellence on the court, his squad has been awarded with GW's Men's Team Academic Excellence Award five times and the ITA All-Academic Team honors six times, while he also coached two ESPN the Magazine Academic All-District II student-athletes.

 A 1992 graduate of Binghamton University, Coach Munoz was the East Regional Senior Player of the Year and an NCAA singles qualifier from 1990-92.
 He was also the Rolex East Doubles champion in 1991.